Brenner (footballer, born 2000): 2020 season

 In October, Brenner broke-through as a starter for São Paulo after original starter, Pablo, scored just one goal from 10 matches.
 On 7 October 2020, Brenner scored a brace in the club's 3–0 Série A victory over Goianiense before scoring another brace on 14 October in the Copa do Brasil against Fortaleza, drawing 3–3.
 He continued his amazing scoring run between 20 October and 1 November, scoring in four straight matches, including two braces against Fortaleza in the second leg of the Copa do Brasil and against Argentine club Lanús in the Copa Sudamericana.

 On 11 November 2020, Brenner scored a brace against Flamengo, becoming São Paulo's top goalscorer in a season since 2015 with 17 goals in 26 matches at that point.
 He also developed a goalscoring relationship with new signing Luciano, who had 11 goals at that point, combining to make 28 between him and Brenner, which was also 50% of São Paulo's goals that season.
 On 3 December, after going four matches without a goal, Brenner scored the second in a 3–0 victory over Goiás, a key result in the Série A title race.
 After a brace against Botafogo on 9 December and Fluminense on 26 December, Brenner helped São Paulo enter 2021 at the top of the table, seven points ahead of second placed Atlético Mineiro.
 Unfortunately, in January 2021, Brenner was unable to find the back of the net in six matches, as São Paulo lost four and drew two matches, pushing the club down to fourth in the table.
 Fernando Diniz would soon be removed as head coach on 1 February 2021.

 When Brenner signed with FC Cincinnati, he finished the 2020 season with 22 goals in 44 appearances.

 FC Cincinnati

-On 5 February 2021, São Paulo agreed to transfer Brenner to Major League Soccer club FC Cincinnati.
-The move was officially announced by FC Cincinnati on 9 February, with Brenner joining the club as a young designated player.
-It was reported in numerous outlets that the transfer fee paid for Brenner was for $13 million.
+On 5 February 2021, São Paulo agreed to transfer Brenner to Major League Soccer club FC Cincinnati (FCC).
+The move was officially announced by FCC on 9 February, with Brenner joining the club as a young designated player for an incoming transfer fee of $13 million, the fourth highest in MLS history.